nutter-nut/mongodb-sqlquery/README.md

 Mongodb using SQL style
 -Setup

-for Laravel :
-    config\databases.php

 Configuration
 -------------
-add below seetings to interface to use MongoDB to file `config/database.php`:
+add below setings to interface to use MongoDB to file `config/database.php`:

 ```php
 'mongodb' => [